Easy-to-read medicine information about clarithromycin – what it is, how to take it safely and possible side effects.

 In New Zealand clarithromycin is available as tablets (250 mg and 500 mg) and liquid and can be given as an injection in the hospital.

-- Adults: the usual dose is 250 mg twice daily or 500 mg twice a day.
+- Adults: the usual dose is 250 mg or 500 mg two times a day.

 - Children: the dose for children will depend on their body weight.
 It is usually given 2 times a day.

 - Your doctor will advise you on how long to take clarithromycin for (usually 7 to 14 days).

 - Always take your clarithromycin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 - You can take clarithromycin with or without food.

 - Tablets: swallow the tablets with a glass of water.